snowplow-archive/snowplow.github.com/_posts/2017-04-24-introducing-factotum-server.md

 <h2 id="why">1.
 Why Factotum Server?</h2>

 Factotum Server is an extension of the existing Factotum project, but with a different responsibility, hence the separate project.
-The server started off as an internal project written in Golang as we reached the limitations of a purely `cron` solution:
+The server started off as an internal project written in Golang as we reached the limitations of a purely Cron solution:

 <h4>Accessibility</h4>
 The desire to use Factotum with all the available options is great, but all that is moot if you have no idea what box to execute the command from or do not even have access to the box itself.
 Until access is granted, the user is effectively blocked.
 These are unnecessary barriers for users to perform simple actions.